Dying without a Will is a very bad idea!

 This can often result in assets being distributed in a way that does not correspond with the unwritten wishes of the deceased person.

-The estates of persons who die without a Will and who have no surviving relatives, are passed to the Crown under the “Bona Vacantia” rules.
+The estates of anyone dying without a Will and who have no surviving relatives, are passed to the Crown under the “Bona Vacantia” rules.

 For these reasons, it really is important for everyone to have a Will prepared, make their intentions known and ensure that their wishes are legally enforceable.

 Taxation will also need to be considered.
-Without a Will, a disproportionate share of your estate may well be lost to the taxman.
+If you die without making a Will, a disproportionate share of your estate may well be lost to the taxman.

 The current rate of Inheritance Tax applied on chargeable assets on death is 40% which can mean that a sizeable sum of money will go with you to your grave!